-I thought in honor of the final push I’d take a moment to review how to use Insanity Cards in various RPGs.
+So, you’re interested in Insanity Cards, but not sure how to use them in your favorite RPG, eh?
 For many RPGs it’s really as simple as following the instructions that come with the cards (free download here).
 This of course assumes either the system you’re using has no insanity mechanic, or that you’re completely replacing the existing mechanic with the cards.
 But for those systems that already have a mechanic, let’s dig into the details of how to use the cards in a complementary way.

 Note, when approaching healing or recovery, I often recommend “discard a card in play”.
 What I’m talking about here is to remove one descent from an existing insanity, effectively reducing the effect (say from a level 3 Delusion to a level 2 Delusion), or even discarding the Tell if it has no Descents.